qb fix - System Repair

 Resolution

-- Forces fresh download of latest code
+- Forces fresh download of all CLI binaries and modules

-- Synchronizes all system components
+- Synchronizes all system components via update pipeline

-- Fixes broken update state
+- Repairs broken update state

 - Brings system to current upstream version